 Host the Zoom meeting.

-Also, when searching for the mural you want to share via the MURAL App for Zoom, you’ll only see a drop-down for workspace and not one for rooms or folders.
+Also, when searching for the mural you want to share via the Mural App for Zoom, you’ll only see a dropdown to select a workspace and not one for rooms or folders.
 Before you host your meeting, we recommend knowing the title of your mural and in which workspace it's stored.

 The company admin must enable the Zoom integration.
 If you’re on an Enterprise plan, the admin can enable the integration in the Integrations section of the company dashboard: